Queens Motorcycle Accident Lawyer

 How is fault determined in a motorcycle accident?

-The fault in an accident is determined by examining evidence from the scene, such as police reports, witness statements, traffic camera footage, and expert testimonies.
+Fault in an accident is determined by examining evidence from the scene, including police reports, witness statements, traffic camera footage, and testimony from qualified witnesses.
 New York’s comparative fault rule may reduce your compensation if you are partly at fault.

 How long do I have to file a motorcycle accident claim in New York?